Health and Employment Counseling: Frequently Asked Questions

 If you have not been determined eligible for Medicaid based on disability, you can apply for a disability determination through your local agency.
 Find a local agency near you.

-It sometimes takes a few months to obtain the determination, so the sooner you start the paperwork, the sooner you can participate in MAPP.
-Remember, you should apply for MAPP before you enroll in HEC to make sure you meet all the MAPP eligibility criteria.
+It sometimes takes a few months to obtain the determination, so the sooner you start the paperwork, the sooner you can participate in MAPP and HEC.
+A HEC application will not be processed until after a disability determination is made.
+Remember, you should apply for MAPP before you request HEC to make sure you meet all the MAPP eligibility criteria.

 When you become employed during your HEC period, report this to your local agency and the HEC program coordinator right away.
 Fill out the HEC Employment Report form, F-00004B, and follow the instructions to send it in.